bottlepy/blog.bottlepy.org/src/dev/2013-07-19-preview-bottle-0-12.rst

 * **Multiline Code Blocks:** Instead of starting each code line with a ``%``, you can now use ``<?`` and ``?>`` to mark a whole block of python code.
 That should save a lot of typing.
 * **Include/rebase Functions:** The ``include`` and ``rebase`` keywords are functions now.
 The most important benefit is that you can specify the target template in a variable (e.g. ``% include(variable_with_template_name, ...)``).
 Apart from that, we follow the Python3 philosophy (print as a function) and reduce unnecessary magic with this decision.
 By the way: ``include()`` returns the namespace of the included template.
 Nice, eh?

-Documentation is still lacking, though.
+Documentation is still lacking though.
 Anyone?

 File Uploads
 ============